Close

 Descriptive Statistics & Affinity Diagramming

-1. I began by analyzing the quantitative data with descriptive statistics to assess concept performance.
+1. I began by analyzing the quantitative data with descriptive statistics to assess baseline concept performance.

-2. I ran inferential statistics on the data to identify whether the quantitative insights were representative of the larger accountability partner population.
+2. I then ran inferential statistics to determine whether the findings were representative of the larger accountability partner population.

-3. Then, the UX designer and I collaborated to analyze the qualitative data using an affinity diagram in Miro to uncover deeper insights.
+3. Finally, the product designer and I collaboratively analyzed the qualitative feedback using an affinity diagram in Miro to uncover deeper behavioral insights.

 This graph shows that Design 2 performed best for user accuracy interpreting the report compared to Design 1 and the Control

-No Differences in Ease of Use or Confidence
+No Differences in Ease of Use or Decision Confidence

-During each test, accountability partners were asked to rate (1) the design's ease of use and (2) their confidence in interpreting the report accurately.
+During each test, accountability partners were asked to rate (1) the design's ease of use and (2) their confidence in making an accurate decision.

 This graph shows that users rated Design 2 as easier to use than Design 1 or the Control